SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 SharePoint-hosted SharePoint Add-ins do not support event handling, but you can turn a workflow into a kind of list or list item event handler by setting an event to trigger the workflow.
 See  [Workflows in SharePoint](http://msdn.microsoft.com/library/e0602371-ae22-44be-8a7e-9e47e9f046d6%28Office.15%29.aspx).
 Workflows cannot be triggered by add-in events, so add-in events cannot be handled with a SharePoint-hosted add-in.

+> [!NOTE]
- **Note**  Website events and site collection events are not supported in SharePoint Add-ins.
+> Website events and site collection events are not supported in SharePoint Add-ins.

 There are two kinds of events: